-- 3. To prepare a Professional Practice program meeting the following requirements, - a.
-To identify the Units in the Industry where Professional Practice will take place as per the prescribed schedule. - b.
-To identify the person responsible for marking the attendance of students during Professional Practice. - c.
-To determine the mode of Professional Practice and appoint the person responsible for monitoring the program. - d.
-Fulfillment of 50 hours Professional Practice in the Industry. - e.
-To give each student a copy of the Professional Practice program. - 4.
-To submit a report to the College Supervisor about the students' attendance. - 5.
-To submit a report on students assessment to the College Supervisor at the end of Professional Practice in the Pharmaceutical Industry.
+- ✓ To prepare a training program meeting the following requirements, - ✓ To identify the Units in the Industry where training will take place as per the prescribed schedule.

+- ✓ To identify the person responsible for marking the attendance of students during the training program. - ✓ To determine the mode of PIT and appoint the person responsible for monitoring the training program. - ✓ Fulfillment of 40 hours in the Industry. - ✓ To submit each student a copy of the Academic Industrial Training Manual. - ✓ To submit a report to the College Supervisor about the students' attendance. - ✓ To submit a report on student's assessment to the College Supervisor at the end of the training in the Pharmaceutical Industry. - ✓ At the end of the PIT, the Taring Center in the Industry offers the students a verified certificate indicating their completion of the training program